induktio/thinker/Details.md

 The config option `revised_tech_cost` attempts to remake this mechanic so that the research cost for any particular tech is fixed and depends mainly on the level of the tech.
 This follows the game design choices that were also made in later Civilization games.
 Enabling this feature should delay the tech race in mid to late game.

 Optionally it is possible to choose `cheap_early_tech` so the tech cost is somewhat between the old and new version.
 In this case, each tech known to the faction, including starting techs, will increase all tech costs slightly.
+Also the costs for first 10 techs are discounted, with every starting tech counting against the limit.

 For example, in the default tech tree, Social Psych is level 1 and Transcendent Thought is level 16.
 See also [a helpful chart](https://www.dropbox.com/sh/qsps5bhz8v020o9/AAAkyzALX76aWAOc363a7mgpa/resources?dl=0&lst=) of the standard tech tree.
 The base cost for any particular tech is determined by this formula.

     5 * Level^3 + 75 * Level

-When `cheap_early_tech` is enabled, the formula changes to the following, and also the costs for first 8 techs are discounted.
+When `cheap_early_tech` is enabled, the formula changes to the following.

     5 * Level^3 + 25 * Level + 15 * KnownTechs